tardate/LittleArduinoProjects/README.md

 ## Internet-Enabled Arduino Projects
 Projects and demos that interface with the net

-* [HeartQuotes](./playground/HeartQuotes) - press a button to get a quote from the net and display on an LCD
+* [HeartQuotes](./playground/HeartQuotes) - press a button to get a quote from the internet and display on an LCD

 # Electronics 101